-The agave is not a cactus as rumored, but belongs to the lily family and has long spiny leaves (pincas).
-The specific plant that is used to make tequila is the Weber blue agave which is native to the town of Tequila in Mexico.
+The blue agave is not a cactus as rumored, but belongs to the lily family and has long spiny leaves (pincas).
+The specific plant that is used to make tequila is the weber blue agave which is native to the town of Tequila in Mexico.
 More than 100 million agaves cover the hills of the Sierra Madre, west of the city of Guadalajara.
 The agave has a high sugar content making it an ideal ingredient for alcoholic beverages.

 The agave plant grows in high altitudes of over 1500 feet in rich sandy soils and each plant produces thousands of seeds from yellow flowers which grow out of long stalks after around 4 or 5 years.
 These stalks are removed from the plant to allow the growth to be focused on the heart of the plant.
 The stalks can be replanted to increase cultivation of the blue agave.